-The buildings and the associated equipment are consistent with development that falls under the definition of a recreation area, the categorisation of the reserve as a sportsground and general community use.
-The Jerilderie Racecourse and Showground is being used for its intended purpose.
+The buildings and the associated equipment are consistent with development that falls under the definition of a recreation area and the land is being used for its permitted purpose.
+There are no current leases/licenses or other arrangements for the use of the land.